Have you been posted to Norway?

 - carry out work on building and construction sites

-- carry out cleaning work for companies who offer cleaning services
+- carry out cleaning work for enterprises that offer cleaning services

-- offer manual car care, wheel changes and wheel storage
+- offer manual car servicing, wheel changes and wheel storage

 The HSE card shows who you are and which company you work for.
-The HSE card must be worn so that it is clearly visible when in the workplace.
+The HSE card must be worn so that it is clearly visible when at the workplace.

-Your employer must also be able to provide documentation that shows
+Your employer must also be able to provide documentation showing

-- planned start and end date of the posting period
+- the planned start and end date of the posting period

 - the identities of the posted workers

-The documentation must be in writing, or available electronically, in Norwegian, Swedish, Danish, or English.
+The documentation must be available in writing, in hard copy or in electronic format, in Norwegian, Swedish, Danish, or English.

 Pay, expenses and payslip

 You may at the outset have a wage level that applies in the country from which you have been posted.
-However, if you have a residence permit under the Immigration Act, the wage you are entitled to will be stated in the permit.
+However, if you have a residence permit pursuant to the Norwegian Immigration Act, the wage you are entitled to will be stated in the permit.

 Some sectors have minimum wages